Network News September

 We sincerely thank all sites for the wholehearted support you provided throughout this process, including the time, effort, and assistance extended to both the DSS Evaluation team and to HIPPY Australia.

-We would like to invite the Network to share feedback with us on the recent DSS Evaluation process.
+This is a final call to share your feedback on the recent DSS Evaluation process.
 This is an internal learning activity for HIPPY Australia and is not connected to the external evaluator team.

 We are keen to hear how sites experienced the evaluation, including: